Playing the Victim: The Schlosberg Controversy

 Fearing criminal prosecution, Yegorov fled to Ukraine, where he applied for political asylum.
 The Ukrainian authorities denied him refugee status and took him to a neutral zone near the border with Russia.
 Yegorov left for Belarus, but he was detained there and sent back to Russia.
 He spent several months in jail before getting a suspended sentence.

 “My wife left me and took my daughter with.
 No one anywhere would hire me because I was immediately put on Rosfinmonitoring’s list of extremists; my bank accounts were blocked, and the house was also impounded.
-When I would go to the Federal Penitentiary Service (FSIN) to check in, they mocked me, telling get a job!
+When I would go to the Federal Penitentiary Service (FSIN) to check in, they mocked me, telling me to get a job!
 But no one anywhere would hire me.
 I went all over town many times, applying for all the vacancies, even the lousiest ones, which no one at the unemployment office would apply for, but I was turned down everywhere,” he says.
 “I, a healthy man who can do anything with my own hands, whom the whole town used to ask to fix things, was an outcast.
 I ate only potatoes and noodles for four years, and lived with boarded-up windows, because I had no money to replace the windows broken by those gangster.
 I didn’t go anywhere much: it was almost like being in prison, only at home.
 And the court had ruled that I could no longer moderate the community page, either.”

 The patriarchal town of Toropets is, as it were, a dead end.
 Moscow is 400 kilometers away, and Tver is 350 kilometers away.
 Yegorov’s house stands almost in the center of the town, and is perfectly visible from the highway, where hundreds of cars pass every day.
 In March 2019, Yegorov hung a Ukrainian flag over his house, which he had ordered for 167 rubles on AliExpress.
 He posted a photo of it on social networks along with a list of political demands: “Putin, liberate the occupied territory of Ukraine!
 Release [Oleg] Sentsov, the [imprisoned Ukrainian] sailors and all prisoners of war!
 Don’t meddle in the affairs of a neighboring country!
 Take care of your own people!
 I am a simple Russian man, I don’t want my country to be like this.”